 Why the California Make Polluters Pay Bill Matters

-- Create a statewide climate superfund to aid communities in recovery from climate disasters such as wildfires and floods
+- Create a statewide climate superfund to aid our communities in recovery from climate disasters such as wildfires and floods

 - Fund climate resilient infrastructure to protect vulnerable areas from future climate impacts

-- Support frontline communities by providing resources for those who are most affected by climate change.
+- Support frontline communities by providing resources for those who are most affected by climate change

 While these objectives are ambitious, they are not out of reach.
 Let’s take a closer look at New York’s climate superfund success story.